Memory Tagging: A Memory Efficient Design: Improving MTE's memory efficiency

 \paragraphb{Supporting LDGM/STGM for User space} Currently, bulk tag manipulation ({\sf LDGM/STGM}) instructions are supported only in kernel space.
 But our BTree design can do bulk tagging almost as efficiently as a single {\sf LDG/STG} call -- by getting/setting tags of a run (instead of a granule).
 Hence, it might be possible to support this instruction for user space as well.

-\paragraphb{An attack: forcing pages to switch to a tag array} If an attacker could exploit a vulnerability and cause a large number of runs on a single page, the system will switch that page to a tag array with short 4-bit tags.
+\paragraphb{An attack: forcing pages to switch to a tag array} If an attacker could exploit a vulnerability and use techniques like heap grooming to cause a large number of runs on a single page, the system will switch that page to a tag array with short 4-bit tags.
 Security for allocations on that page will be reduced to the security of current MTE, namely $1/16$ chance of guessing a tag.
-However, in a system that uses a randomized allocator, where allocations are assigned random locations from the free list, it can be difficult for an attacker to cause many runs on a single page.
+However, in a system that uses a randomized allocator~\cite{autoslab-heap-spray}, with features such as, (i) allocations are assigned random locations from the free list, (ii) separate blocks of memory for objects of different objects and/or sizes, it can be difficult for an attacker to cause many runs on a single page.